 For more information and details on ASET-CEUs, review the FAQs.

-ASET-CEUs TO QUALIFY FOR THE ABRET EEG REGISTRY EXAM 2018 PATHWAYS
+ASET-CEUs TO QUALIFY FOR ABRET REGISTRY EXAM PATHWAYS

-ABRET EEG Exam Eligibility pathways III and IV require candidates to obtain 30 or 60 ASET-CEUs on subjects that are directly related to EEG topics, in order to qualify for the ABRET EEG registry exam.
+A number of ABRET Exam Eligibility pathways require candidates to obtain a set number of ASET-CEUs (e.g. 30 or 60 ASET-CEUs) on subjects that are directly related to the topics for which the candidate is seeking credentials in order to qualify for the ABRET registry exam.
 There are many options available to obtain these credits.
 The ASET EEG Seminar courses, held each spring and fall offer approximately 13 ASET-CEUs.

 You may also elect to take some of the ASET on-line courses, which you can purchase in our online store.
-The longest courses in our EEG curriculum offer 20 ASET-CEUs each, and we have several short courses that offer two to ten ASET-CEUs.
-You may customize your learning and select the courses that you feel will best help you prepare for the ABRET EEG exam.
-We recommend that you address your weakest areas when selecting courses.
-Please note that the EEG course #112 “EEG Board Prep and Study resources” does not award ASET-CEUs as it consists mostly of practice questions.
+Online courses on EEG, EP, IONM, LTM and NCS topics are available.
+You may customize your learning and select the courses that you feel will best help you prepare for the exams.

 ASET-CEUs TO RECERTIFY A CREDENTIAL

-ABRET requires a specific number of continuing education credits for recertification of credentials awarded in 1996 or later.
+ABRET requires a specific number of continuing education credits for recertification of credentials.
 Please visit the ABRET website for information on recertification.

 Please note that ASET-CEUs are accepted for recertification of a credential, and other providers of appropriate Neurodiagnostic education will be accepted as well.
 Educational events must offer content appropriate for the credential being renewed, and the number of contact hours, subject matter, and faculty name and qualifications must be documented.